ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/overview.markdown

 ---

-#### Configurations Execution
+#### Revisions Configuration Execution

 Creating a Revisions configuration does **not** immediately trigger its execution.
-Configurations are executed:
+Default and collection-specific configurations are executed:

 1. **When documents are Created, Modified, or Deleted**.
-  When a document is created, modified or deleted the Revisions configuration that applies to the document's collection is examined.
+  When a document is created, modified or deleted the configuration (either default or collection-specific) that applies to its collection is examined.
   If the Revisions feature is enabled for this collection:
    * A revision of the document will be created.
    * Revisions will optionally  be purged by limits set in the configuration.